spamsch/website/packages/shared/content/blog/bardusch-rfid-laundry-platform.md

 ## What I Took Forward

 Large-scale IoT on SAP BTP works when you treat ingestion, storage, and documentation as one system.
-By baking governance and observability into the first release, I gave bardusch a platform they can scale, repackage as SaaS, and hand over to operations with confidence.
+By baking governance and observability into the first release, I gave the customer a platform they can scale, repackage as SaaS, and hand over to operations with confidence.
 That blueprint has since become my default playbook for high-volume, compliance-heavy data platforms.